 Value those that comment and recognize the team of people that contribute to an idea.
 Show them how they can add value to other ideas, and reinforce in your communications that collaboration has value whilst the company changes the way it collaborates.

-In the final article of this series, HYPE will consider how to review a large number of ideas.
-We’ll share tips and shortcuts to helping make the most of your evaluation teams time.
+In the final article of this series, we will consider how to review a large number of ideas and share tips and shortcuts to helping make the most of your evaluation teams time.

 Colin Nelson is Director of Strategic Consulting at HYPE Innovation.
 Colin is a subject matter expert and thought leader, helping clients engage their enterprise to support existing or newly established programs on Innovation, Cost Reduction and Business Transformation.
 Recent clients include Abbot Labs, BASF, General Mills, Metso & Swisslog.